 12. The Feminist School of Criminology: Definition & History

 In this lesson, you will learn more about feminist criminology, what it is and how it came to be in the United States.
 You will also learn more about the historical flaws in the field of criminology when it comes to female offenders.

 13. What is Left Realism in Criminology?

 Left realism claims to have the answer to solving crime and deviance, but have they taken a close enough look?
-Read on to see how crime and deviance affects our way of life.
+Continue on to see how crime and deviance affects our way of life.

 14. Marxist Criminology: Definition, Theory & Examples

-Theories explaining the existence of crime have been around as long as crime.
-Once such theory is based on the political, social and economic ideas of Karl Marx.
-In this lesson, we will define Marxist Criminology theory and give examples of its application.
+Theories explaining the existence of crime have been around as long as crime itself.
+One such theory is based on the political, social, and economic ideas of Karl Marx.
+In this lesson, we'll define Marxist criminology theory and give examples of its application.

 15. Postmodern Criminology: Definition, Theory & Examples